Chronology

 April 30–May 12, 1951

-First solo exhibition in New York, at Carlebach Gallery, which includes: twenty oils and pastels; five prints rendered in muted pinks, blues and mauves; and four assemblages made from wood from packing crates, metal pieces and found objects such as screws and drill buffers.
+First solo exhibition in New York, at Carlebach Gallery, which includes: oils and pastels; prints rendered in muted pinks, blues and mauves; and assemblages made from wood, metal pieces and found objects such as screws and drill buffers.

 June 1951